Wingfield Manor: Mary, Queen of Scots, at Wingfield

 The sixth Earl of Shrewsbury was entrusted with the care of Mary, Queen of Scots, when she was detained from 1569 onward, in his various houses around Derbyshire, Wingfield among them.
 In August 1569 the Earl was anxious to move Mary from Wingfield.
 He wanted to take her to Sheffield because Wingfield needed cleaning.
 There were over 240 people in residence and the manor "waxed unsavoury."
 At Sheffield, the Earl had two houses, Sheffield Castle and Sheffield Manor and could easily move the queen between them when cleaning was necessary.
 Mary was still at Wingfield at the time of the Rebellion of the North in November 1569.
 The Earl of Shrewsbury heard of a plot to release Mary at that time.
 The Earl of Northumberland and his wife had come to stay nearby at Wentworth House.
 The alleged escape plan involved the Countess of Northumberland pretending to be a nurse and coming to attend Christine Hogg, the pregnant wife of the embroiderer Bastian Pagez.
 The Countess was "something like the queen in personage" and would take Mary's place while she escaped.

 Queen Elizabeth wrote to the Earl of Shrewsbury on 14 March 1570 giving permission for him to move Mary back to Wingfield because the water supply at Tutbury Castle was inadequate.
 The Earl had hoped to take Mary to Chatsworth House and also made preparations there.

 Mary was back at Wingfield in 1584 and Ralph Sadler described in October how the "castle" was guarded by soldiers armed with pistols, muskets and halberds, and the difficult terrain nearby which would deter escape.
-He wrote about the unsatisfactory conditions in November, when she was to move to Tutbury Castle.
+Sometimes Mary was allowed to walk in the Great Chamber for exercise, and Sadler's assistant John Somers reported her conversations to Francis Walsingham.
+Sadler wrote about the unsatisfactory conditions in November, when Mary was to move to Tutbury Castle.
 Mary's bedchamber at Wingfield was too close to the kitchens and the "smoke and scent of meat" from below, despite being the best lodging in the house.

-It may have been at Wingfield that Mary met Anthony Babington, whose family lived at Dethick nearby, who organised the abortive Babington Plot, a Recusant Catholic plot against Elizabeth I. The walnut tree in the north courtyard is reputed to have grown from a seed left when Anthony Babington smeared walnut juice over his face to disguise himself and enter the castle to see Mary, Queen of Scots.
+Anthony Babington, whose family lived at Dethick nearby, organised the abortive Babington Plot, a Recusant Catholic plot against Elizabeth I. The walnut tree in the north courtyard is reputed to have grown from a seed left when Anthony Babington smeared walnut juice over his face to disguise himself and enter the castle to see Mary, Queen of Scots.
 However, the tree is not old enough for this story to be true.
+Also, Babington did not meet Mary at Wingfield.